alphagov/paas-steampipe-dashboard/README.md

 ## 2. extracts data as csv format from the CF API

-`cf curl` converting JSON into CSV using csvkit's [in2csv](https://csvkit.readthedocs.io/en/latest/scripts/in2csv.html)
+`cf curl /v3/foobar | in2csv -f json -k resources` converting JSON into CSV using csvkit's [in2csv](https://csvkit.readthedocs.io/en/latest/scripts/in2csv.html)

-## 3. Logs into AWS using GDS CLI and assumes a role with read only permissions
+## 3. Logs into AWS using GDS CLI using MFA and assumes a role with read only permissions

 `gds aws paas-prod-ro`